jdh8/jdh8.org/_drafts/how-to-write-math-functions.md

 Where <var>n</var> is an integer, multiplication by 2<sup><var>n</var></sup>
 can be computed with bit twiddling.
 If we pick <var>n</var> as an integer nearest to <var>x</var>, we simultaneously restrict <var>r</var>
-into [-0.5, 0.5].
+into [-0.5 ln 2, 0.5 ln 2].

-Approximation to exp <var>r</var> is fast because [-0.5, 0.5] is a short interval.
-The target function can be approximated with few terms.
+Approximation to exp <var>r</var> is fast because [-0.5 ln 2, 0.5 ln 2]
+is a short interval.
+The target function can be approximated with few terms to achieve desired precision.

 It is also precise because <var>r</var> is small.
 Computations involving small numbers are precise.
 Floating-points are dense near the origin since they are essentially scientific notation.
 In IEEE 754 binary formats, there are the same number of representations in (0, 1.5) and in (1.5, ∞).
+Therefore, it is wise to shift the domain close to 0.

 ### Remez algorithm
 Remez exchange algorithm is an interative minimax that minimizes error